Defense in Depth as Code: Secure APIs by design

 When you have a basic understanding of these attack vectors it often becomes natural to express them as non-functional requirements and test cases.
 Then it is easy to add automated unit, integration and system tests, as well as manual exploratory, to verify that our code works as expected, even if someone tries to buy -1 book or set a product id to “DROP TABLE”.

-We should add tests to prove that our defence layers works as expected.
+We should add tests to prove that our defense layers works as expected.
 In this repo we have added tests in two projects, one for unit tests with all dependencies mocked and the other for complete system tests where no dependencies are mocked.
 Larger projects would most likely require more structure and test on different levels of integrations.

 The important part is what kind of tests we added to verify step 2-6 in our model for secure APIs, but this is not a complete test suite for a real world product API.